-In this paper, we address research questions related to the experiment conducted by Carnegie Mellon University's Dietrich College to implement "General Education" programs for undergraduate students in Freshman Statistics to assist the Associate Dean in developing future curriculum.
-We analyze the data from this experiment, which includes the ratings assigned to 91 "artifacts" (project papers from the course) by raters from three different departments within the College along with the seven rubrics used to rate the paper and other categorical information (sex, semester, etc.).
-To evaluate these questions, we employed exploratory data analysis (EDA), calculated measures of agreement using intraclass correlation (ICC) and percent exact agreement (PAE), developed a regression model with fixed and random effects, and investigated other interesting relationships in the data.
-Our findings indicate that ratings vary across rubric categories and that raters utilize the differently when assessing each artifact, suggesting that the variation in ratings could be accounted for by a rater's subjectivity rather than just the differences in the quality of the artifacts.
-These results should be of interest to the Associate Dean since they illustrate that the background of the raters may influence their ratings and that more training is necessary to ensure more consistency by the raters in case future experiments are conducted to evaluate the General Education program.
+In this paper, we address questions related to the experiment conducted by Dietrich College at Carnegie Mellon University to implement "General Education" programs for undergraduate students in Freshman Statistics.
+We utilize data from this experiment, which includes the ratings assigned to artifacts (project papers by students in Freshman Statistics) by raters from three different departments as well as the rubrics used to rate the paper and other categorical information (sex, semester, etc.).
+To evaluate our research questions, we employed exploratory data analysis (EDA), calculated measures of agreement using intraclass correlation (ICC) and percent exact agreement (PAE), developed a regression model with fixed and random effects, and investigated other interesting relationships between the factors in the data.
+Our main findings from the analysis suggest that while ratings vary across rubric categories as expected, they also indicate that raters utilize the differently when assessing each artifact, suggesting that the variation in ratings could be accounted for by the subjectivity of the rater rather than the differences in the quality of the artifacts themselves.
+These results should be of interest to the Associate Dean since they indicate that the background of the raters may bias how they rate an artifact, and that more training is necessary to ensure that the raters consistently rate the same artifact if future experiments like this are conducted to evaluate General Education curriculum.